Thermoelectric radiation detector based on superconductor/ferromagnet systems: Conclusions

 We thank Alexander Stefanescu, Bruno Leone and Subrata Chakraborty for discussions.
 This project was supported by Academy of Finland Key Funding project (Project No. 305256), the Center of Excellence program (Project No. 284594) and project 298667.
 F.G. aknowledges the European Research Council under the European Union’s Seventh Framework Program (FP7/2007-2013)/ERC Grant agreement No. 615187-COMANCHE, and Tuscany Region under the FARFAS 2014 project SCIADRO for partial financial support.
-The work of F.S.B. was supported by Spanish Ministerio de Economia y Competitividad (MINECO) through Project No. FIS2014-55987-P.
+The work of F.S.B. was supported by Spanish Ministerio de Economia, Industria y Competitividad (MINEICO) through Projects No. FIS2014-55987-P and FIS2017-82804-P.